St Llwchaiarn's Church, Llanllwchaiarn: Saint Llwchaiarn

-The Church is dedicated to the 6th-century Saint Llwchaiarn or Lluwchaiarn, who was also the patron saint of the adjacent parish if Llanmerewig and of two parishes in Ceredigion.
+The Church is dedicated to the 6th-century Saint Llwchaiarn or Lluwchaiarn, who was also the patron saint of the adjacent parish of Llanmerewig and of two parishes in Ceredigion.
 The 16th-century local Welsh poet, Siôn Ceri describes the various feats and miracles attributed to the saint which include slaying a dragon and causing a hind to leap into a pool of water, but there is very little certain evidence about the life of the saint.

 Earlier history and setting of the Church

 In recent times the churchyard has been extended, but the original churchyard, is a raised area that is almost circular, and contains many historic yew trees.
 The combination of a church within an almost circular churchyard and an early dedication would suggest that it was founded in the 6th or 7th centuries.

 The church is recorded in the Norwich Taxation of 1254 as 'Ecc'a de Llanlocharen' with a value of £1 6s 8d.
 In 1263 part of it was appropriated to the Cistercian nunnery at Llanllugan, and in 1291 the combined value was £4 6s 8d.